Why Study Medicine in English at the University of Traditional Medicine in Armenia?

 - The university made a lot of progress in just 10 short years, eventually receiving full accreditation in 2001.

-- It is renowned for its outstanding teachers and research in the areas of medicine and dentistry and is a recognised and approved university by the WHO.
+- It is renowned for its outstanding teachers and research in the areas of medicine and is a recognised and approved university by the World Directory of Medical Schools (WDMS).

-- It is home to students from all parts of the world, including from across Europe and India.
+- It is home to students from all parts of the world, including from across UK, USA, Europe and India.

 - Many of the graduates now successfully work as physicians, researchers, lecturers, health organizers in leading medical institutions both in Armenia and abroad.